WAcry/GARS/rank-service/README.md

 - `pip install -r requirements.txt`
 - Set correct info (such as port and data directory) in `config.py` and `start.sh`

+- Make sure Redis is running (install and start redis and redis-server)
+- Run Feat Eng.ipynb to store initial newest feature data in redis
+- Model is trained already by MLP.ipynb, so no need to train again

 ## Run

 - `source venv/bin/activate`